nextauthjs/next-auth/www/docs/getting-started/client.md

 Some of the methods can be called both client side and server side.

 :::note
 When using any of the client API methods server side, [context](https://nextjs.org/docs/api-reference/data-fetching/getInitialProps#context-object) must be passed as an argument.
+The documentation for **session()** has an example.
 :::

 ---